timkelty/field_general.ee_addon/README.md

 # Field General Addon for ExpressionEngine 1.x

 Field General lets you assign multiple field groups to any weblog/channel.
 This lets you reuse and share sets of fields, rather than having to duplicate them for each channel.
 [Gypsy][1] has been a popular solution to this problem, but in my experience can become difficult to manage and control the order of your fields.
+With Field General, you an also **share field groups across multiple MSM sites**!

 ## Usage